 Make it so that your elderly loved one doesn’t have to bend over or stretch for any bathing necessity.
 All soaps, body washes, shampoos, conditioners, and wash rags must be placed within reach.
-Consider how the senior in your life like to bathe.
+Consider how the senior in your life likes to bathe.
 Do they prefer sitting or standing?
 This will determine exactly where to place all of the bathing supplies.

 “Oftentimes, soap and shampoo reside in a basket hanging from the showerhead or high up on a shower wall shelf,” notes Nebraska’s Home Instead, “That might be convenient for a person who can safely stand up in the tub or shower, but it’s out of reach for the seated senior, and it poses a potential danger to a family caregiver who must take her attention off the senior relative being bathed in order to reach these supplies.”

-Allow Your Loved One to Bathe Independently
+5. Allow Your Loved One to Bathe Independently